pytorch/serve/docs/token_authorization_api.md

 # TorchServe token authorization API

-## Customer Use
+## Configuration
 1. Enable token authorization by adding the provided plugin at start using the `--plugin-path` command.
 2. Torchserve will enable token authorization if the plugin is provided.
-In the model server home folder a file `key_file.txt` will be generated.
+In the current working directory a file `key_file.txt` will be generated.
     1. Example key file:

     `Management Key: aadJv_R6 --- Expiration time: 2024-01-16T22:23:32.952499Z`